basbossinkdivverence/Akka.Persistence.NoPersistence/README.md

 manner.
 Using the builtin in memory persistence keeps all received messages in memory causing the memory usage of the application to grow over the lifetime of the execution of the application.
-This persistence plugin implements an `AsyncJournal` and `SnapshotStore` that stores and therefor recovers nothing and always succeeds at doing that 😉.
+This persistence plugin implements an `AsyncJournal` and a `SnapshotStore` that store and therefor recover nothing and always succeed at doing that 😉.